How to Eat What You Want In Moderation: Food HabituationOct 05, 2021

 WHAT IS FOOD HABITUATION - A DEFINITION

-HOW FOOD HABITUATION HELPS YOU EAT THE FOODS YOU LOVE
+HOW FOOD HABITUATION HELPS YOU EAT THE FOODS YOU LOVE IN MODERATION

 We habituate to a particular food as we give ourselves repeated exposure to it.
 This is partly because with sensory specific satiety, our senses get numbed or satisfied if they continually experience the same stimulus.
 With our taste buds, the first bite is always the best, the second a little less, etc.